 - If your chocolate is fairly thin and quite runny leave it to thicken slightly before pouring it onto the cookie sheet, it doesn’t need to be a perfect shape as this can often make it more interesting and unique.

 - Then place the chocolate sheet into the refrigerator

-- Once the homemade chocolate has began to set but still feels soft and sticky remove it from the refrigerator and decorate the chocolate with your favourite treats pressing them into the surface of the chocolate to secure them.
+- Once the homemade chocolate has begun to set but still feels soft and sticky remove it from the refrigerator and decorate the chocolate with your favorite treats pressing them into the surface of the chocolate to secure them.

 - When you’re happy with the way your homemade chocolate looks pop it back into the refrigerator until it has hardened.

 Unless you intend to put your homemade chocolate recipe into a box or leave it in the mold, you may need to support the bottom of the chocolate with a piece of card to stop it from breaking, before covering with plastic wrap and decorating it with a ribbon.

 - 1/4 teaspoon salt